-Vocational or technical education; registered apprenticeship program: A student in grades 11-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses or a registered apprenticeship (i.e. Co-Op) program if:
+Vocational or technical education: A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses:

-- The building principal approves the substitution and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and - 2.
+- 1. The building principal approves the substitution and the vocational or technical education course is completely described in curriculum material along with its relationship to the required course; and - 2.
 The student's parent/guardian requests and approves the substitution in writing on forms provided by the District.